Skip to main content

 At a glance

-A cross-channel gauge that estimates how much of your Criteo retargeting spend is going to shoppers who already know your brand and would very likely have returned on their own through direct or organic channels.
+A cross-platform gauge that estimates how much of your Criteo retargeting spend is going to shoppers who already know your brand and would very likely have returned on their own through direct or organic channels.
 Criteo retargets from a cookie pool of recent on-site visitors, and a meaningful slice of that pool is loyal, brand-aware buyers who were coming back anyway.
 Paying to retarget them is margin you could reclaim.
 This card joins Criteo’s retargeting clicks against your commerce-platform and analytics signal for repeat and direct-intent customers, and expresses the overlap as a percentage.
 It is not an argument to switch retargeting off, it is a tool to right-size the retargeting cycle so you are paying for incremental return, not re-buying customers you already had.

 Calculation